vijay-shankaranand/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+JobFestGo shows an error message.

       Use case resumes at step 2.

+* 3b.
+User does not input an index.

+    * 3b1.
+JobFestGo shows an error message.

+      Use case resumes at step 2.

+**Use case: List all persons**

+**MSS**

+1. User requests to list all persons
+2. JobFestGo shows a list of all persons

+    Use case ends.

 *{More to be added}*